“Liberal” vs “Useful” Arts? Rethinking Academic Hierarchies in a (Mal)Connected World

 with a response by Drew Johnson (Philosophy, UConn)

-The event will also be livestreamed.
+The event will also be livestreamed with automated captioning.

 Drew Johnson is a Philosophy PhD candidate at the University of Connecticut.
 His dissertation project, “A Hybrid Theory of Ethical Thought and Discourse,” examines the nature and function of ethical thought and discourse.
 Drew has published on skepticism, deep disagreement and intellectual humility, and on self-knowledge (including co-authored work with Dorit Bar-On).
 During the Summer of 2019, he was the recipient of the Ruth Millikan Graduate Research Fellowship, awarded by the UConn Philosophy Department.
 Drew is currently a Dissertation Scholar at the University of Connecticut Humanities Institute.

 If you require accommodation to attend this event, please contact us at firstname.lastname@example.org or by phone (860) 486-9057.
 We can request ASL interpretation, computer-assisted real time transcription, and other accommodations offered by the Center for Students with Disabilities.